 The security guard chatted with us a bit and said he would do another round and then lock up the dorm.
 I can't remember the details of our conversation, but at the end of it we had agreed on everything.
 PS said, "I think we should get married then."
 I AGREED, "OK".
 Spring would be the start of grass cutting for his business so we decided on the end of first semester to give ourselves more time for a honeymoon.

 Since there was no ring, we went shopping together and found very simple ones for each of us.
 The importance was not on the size of the diamond, but on the meaning of the rings themselves.
 That we belonged to each other and would remain committed to one another until death.

 The day we went shopping for our rings was Friday, August 13, 1993.
 Exactly 28 years from today.

 Now you can throw out all superstitions about bad luck.
 As you have now read, Friday the 13th is a day the Lord blessed!

 We were married 4 months later right after my final exams!
 I guess we lasted more than just a few weeks. ;D

-Here is the photo Scott's mom took of the two of us after lunch that first time I met her and Dad for lunch.
+Here is the photo my Mother in Law took of the two of us after lunch that first time I met her and Dad for lunch.
 I found out later the lunch planning happened on the phone something like this: